DanielWinning/LaravelBase/README.md

 ##  Usage

-To get started, simply fork this repo.
+To get started, simply import this repo to your own and clone your repo.
 Then copy your projects `.env.example` file to `.env`, making sure to set your database credentials.
 Then make sure to set the following variables, which will be used when running the `UserSeeder`:

 ```